-Strukton's strategic roadmap covering 2021-2025 shifting the focus to our five home countries in Europe and strengthening Strukton's position as a sustainable infrastructure specialist service provider.
-In 2021, Strukton Groep refocused its strategy on becoming a leader in sustainable European infrastructure, emphasizing green transportation and electrification, and drawing on its extensive 100-year history.
+Strukton's strategic roadmap covering 2022-2025 shifting the focus to our five home countries in Europe and strengthening Strukton's position as a sustainable infrastructure specialist service provider.
+From 2021 onwards, Strukton Groep refocused its strategy on becoming a leader in sustainable European infrastructure, emphasizing green transportation and electrification, and drawing on its extensive 100-year history.
 The initial outcomes are visible, but faster results were deemed necessary for which steps have been taken in 2023 and 2024.